Brad S. Karp: Awards

-The Karp led firm has won numerous awards for legal accomplishments, including receiving the New York Law Journals first Impact Award in 2013, for "innovations to the partnership model … outstanding representation of clients during the financial crisis … and commitment to public service that has boosted the firms' pro bono hours."
-In 2012, his firm was named by τhe Financial Times as among the 25 firms that are "agents for change," placing 9th.
+Under Karp's leadership, Paul, Weiss has won numerous awards for legal accomplishments, including receiving the New York Law Journals first Impact Award in 2013, for "innovations to the partnership model … outstanding representation of clients during the financial crisis … and commitment to public service that has boosted the firms' pro bono hours."
+In 2012, his firm was named by Financial Times as among the 25 firms that are "agents for change," placing 9th.